How it works

 What it costs

 There is no fee to increase payments unless you pay more than 5% extra off your fixed rate home loan in a year.
 There is a $40 fee for making a lump sum payment on your fixed component when it exceeds our early repayment limit.
-You can find out more about our early repayment limit here.
+Find out more about our early repayment limit.